 -

-Naloxone is a prescription drug, so it won’t be available on the retail shelf with "over the counter" medications like Aspirin.
+Go to the pharmacy counter and ask a pharmacist for it; it won't be available on the retail shelf with "over the counter" medications like Aspirin.

 -

-While you’re there, talk to the pharmacist about how to recognize an opioid overdose and administer naloxone.
+While you're there, ask the pharmacist how to recognize an opioid overdose, and how to administer the naloxone.